13 Types of Welding Defects, Their Causes and Remedies

 Welding mistakes can be hazardous in structures and materials, causing reduced structural strength, increased repair or replacement costs, and increased maintenance costs.
 These defects can also lead to health and safety hazards, as cracks can allow hazardous materials to escape, causing structures and materials to fail.

-The various types of welding defects are slag inclusion, incomplete fusion, necklace cracking, incompletely filled grooves, or incomplete penetration, weld crack, undercut, spatter, porosity, overlap, crater, spatter, warpage, and burn through.
+The various types of welding defects are slag inclusion, incomplete fusion, necklace cracking, incompletely filled grooves, incomplete penetration, weld cracks, undercuts, spatter, porosity, overlap, craters, spatter, warpage, and burn-through.
 These defects are classified as internal and external defects.

 1. Slag inclusion